 “Don't make big purchases based on "I can afford it now?"
 Think ahead and ask yourself instead, "Can I afford this in a year or two?" – Jose R.

 “After four years of college, you’re used to having little or no extra money.
 So, take advantage of your new windfall by fully funding your 401k and emergency funds right out of the gate before you start spending on your wants.
 You won’t miss the money you’re socking away, because you’ll still have far more disposable income than you ever had during your college salad days.
 Doing so puts discipline and time on your side, cornerstones of financial success.
 Now, 15 years later, our kids repeatedly thank us for giving them the single, most impactful, financial advice they’ve ever received.” – Frank S.

 “The first thing I told my daughters when they took their first jobs after college was to immediately sign up for the 401k.
 Then, contribute the maximum as soon as they could afford to do it to get the maximum match from the company.
 I told them it was best if they could do that right from the start, even if it felt like a stretch.
 Both are now in their early 30s and have already accumulated a very nice start to their retirement funds.” – Deb H.

-Want to learn more about how you can jumpstart your child on the path to financial success?
-Here are 5 tips for parents opening a bank account for kids.
+Learn more about how you can jumpstart your child on the path to financial success with 5 tips for parents opening a bank account for kids.